swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 Like a class, instances of this type can provide managed access to a file handle, automatically closing the handle once the value's lifetime ends.
-Unlike a class, no object needs to be allocated; only a simple struct containing the file descriptor ID needs to be stored in the stack frame or aggregate type that uniquely owns the instance.
+Unlike a class, no object needs to be allocated; only a simple struct containing the file descriptor ID needs to be stored in the stack frame or aggregate value that uniquely owns the instance.

 ## Detailed design